efidiles/price-tracker-node-api/README.md

 ##A few implementation details

-- JWT tokens are used for authentification and permissions
+- JWT tokens are used for authentification and permissions.
-- Mocha/Istanbul/Chai(expect) for testing/code coverage/assertions
+- Mocha/Istanbul/Chai(expect) for testing/code coverage/assertions.
-- Bcrypt to encrypt sensitive data before storing in database
+- Bcrypt to encrypt sensitive data before storing in the database.
-- Implementation make heavy use of promises using bluebird library
+- The implementation makes heavy use of promises using bluebird library.

 All the environment variables used by the app are specified in the `config.env.sample` file.
-This file should be renamed/duplicated to `config.env` and the application will default to the values in this file if the variables are not present in system's environment variables.
+This file should be renamed/duplicated to `config.env` and the application will default to the values in this file if the variables are not already present in system's environment variables.

 licensed under [The MIT License](http://www.opensource.org/licenses/mit-license.php).